 If you do not see your text wrapped around your image, it indicates that the image is too big in size.
 The possible solution you could give a try – resize the picture so that it is of appropriate size to be wrapped around text.
 You can do this by clicking the picture and then adjusting the size by dragging the lower right corner towards the top left.

-How do I wrap text around multiple images in Word?
+How do I wrap text around a copied image?

-To wrap text around images in Word, you need to use the FORMAT section.
-It appears after you insert the image and click on it.
+To wrap text around copied images in Word, you need to use the FORMAT section.
+Before that, you need to paste the image in the Word document.
+Next, insert the image and click on it.
 Here you can find an option called Wrap Text.
 Once you click on it, you need to select an option based on how you want to wrap the text.

 To wrap texts around image, you need to have an image and text separately.
 If you insert the text in image form, you cannot wrap it around the image.
-Although image and text must be in different layers in order to be wrapped.
+Image and text must be in different layers in order to be wrapped.
+For your information, you may not need to do anything else except placing those two things in different lines.

 Also, check out how to use Word picture editing tools to edit images.